woowclub/iframe-integration/Integration/README.md

 ## Analysis integration

 Our StellaMatch analysis can be integrated as an iframe on any page of your website.
 The iframe URL is `https://<your identifier>.askstella.ai/`.
-This can be on a dedicated page or for exmaple in a popup on a product page.
+This can be on a dedicated page or for example in a popup on a product page.
+If you are implementing the integration as a flexible plugin for your system which allows adding the funnel as a widget to any page, you should ask for the identifier as a parameter.
+Some shops might have multiple funnels, e.g. one general funnel for all products and one for a specific product category.

 ```html
 <iframe